 The bottom line is you cannot improve your mental health, if you do not first work on your physical health.
 These two things are more intertwined than some people might think.
 For example, studies report that over 75% of all doctor’s visits are for stress-related complaints.
 Think about it– your heart problems, your body aches and pains, your sleep problems, your digestive problems and even your acne can all be caused by stress or at the very least it can increase your susceptibility.

 Take a minute and do a body scan to listen to what your body is telling you.
 What does it need most to heal right now– Exercise because you have been sitting at your desk all day?
 Yoga because your muscles could use a good stretch?
-Sex because you could really benefit from physical intimacy?
 Water because you are dehydrated and have been drinking caffeine all day?
 A doctor’s visit because you can’t remember the last time you had a physical?
-Whatever your body may need, listen to it.
+Whatever your body may need in this moment, listen to it.
 Your mental health will never improve if you are not taking care of yourself physically.

 It is never too late to reinvent yourself, but just remember a total life change won’t happen overnight.
 So start off by implementing these small changes and show yourself some compassion in the meantime– its okay to be a work in progress!

 Amanda Schofield is a Licensed Mental Health Counselor and Registered Yoga Teacher in Oviedo, Florida specializing in a variety of mental health concerns including anxiety and stress in children, teens and young adults.